Analysis | Supreme Court fight highlights the new political reality: America under minority rule

 The aforementioned shifts came — not coincidentally — six years after the two elections in which Barack Obama won his first and second terms.
 In other words, those were elections (2008 and 2012) in which Democrats fared well, leveraging broad presidential turnout to increase their position in the Senate.
 Six years later, a number of incumbents faced tricky reelection fights without the benefit of a presidential campaign turning people out.
-The four senators who lost reelection were all serving in states that Trump won in 2016.
+The four senators who lost reelection were all serving in states that President Trump won in 2016.
 Speaking of 2016, which Cotton ignores, Democrats gained two seats.

 As for the “mandate” in 2018, Democrats won 22 of the 33 Senate seats that were up, winning by more than 17 million more votes.
 Cotton’s data aren’t wrong, they’re just willfully incomplete.
 But, then, given his fervent support for opposing a judicial nomination by Obama in 2016, he either had to admit that his opposition then was insincere or come up with some rationalization.